Persistent Homotopy Groups of Metric Spaces: Introduction

+In \cite{Jardine2019DataAH} Jardine utilizes poset theoretical ideas to study Vietoris-Rips complexes (and some variants) associated with metric spaces and provides explicit conditions for the poset morphism induced by an inclusion of metric spaces to be quantifiably close to a homotopy equivalence.
+Jardine also considers persistent fundamental groupoids and higher-dimensional persistent homotopy in the lecture notes \cite{Jardine2020Persistent}.

+In \cite{virk20201}, Virk studies a notion of critical points of the persistent fundamental group and the degree one persistent homology group of Vietoris-Rips or \v{C}ech filtration of compact geodesic spaces.
+In particular, he shows that a critical point $c$ associated with the Vietoris-Rips filtration corresponds to an isometrically embedded circle of length $3c$.

-In \cite{rieser2017cech} Rieser studies a certain version of discrete homotopy groups of \v{C}ech closure spaces.
+In \cite{rieser2021vcech} Rieser studies a certain version of discrete homotopy groups of \v{C}ech closure spaces.
 A \v{C}ech closure space is a set equipped with a \v{C}ech closure operator, which is a concept similar to that of a topological closure operator except that it is not required to be idempotent.
-Given a finite metric space $X$, a way of obtaining \v{C}ech closure operators is the following: for each $r\geq 0$ let $c_r$ be a map between subsets of $X$ such that $c_r(A)=\{x\in X:d(x,A)\leq r\}$ for each $A\subset X$.
+Given a finite metric space $X$, a way of obtaining \v{C}ech closure operators is the following: for each $r\geq 0$ let $c_r$ be a map between subsets of $X$ such that $c_r(A)=\{x\in X:d_X(x,A)\leq r\}$ for each $A\subset X$.
 The author shows that each $c_r$ is a \v{C}ech closure operator and the identity map $(X,c_q)\to (X,c_r)$ induces maps $\iota_n^{q,r}:\pi_n(X,c_q)\to \pi_n(X,c_r)$ for every $q\leq r$ and $n\geq 0$.
-Then he defines the persistent homotopy groups of $X$ to be the collection $\{\im(\iota_n^{q,r})\}_{r\geq q \geq 0}$.
+Then, he defines the persistent homotopy groups of $X$ to be the collection $\{\im(\iota_n^{q,r})\}_{r\geq q \geq 0}$.
+Along this line, in \cite{bubenik2021homotopy} Bubenik and Milićević develop a uniform framework using Čech closure spaces to encompass the discrete homotopy of metric spaces, the homotopy of topological spaces, and the homotopy of (directed) clique complexes.

-In \cite{Jardine2019DataAH} Jardine utilizes poset theoretic ideas to study Vietoris-Rips complexes (and some variants) associated to data sets and provides explicit conditions for the poset morphism induced by an inclusion of data sets to be quantifiably close to a homotopy equivalence.
-Jardine also considers persistent fundamental groupoids and higher-dimensional persistent homotopy in the lecture notes \cite{Jardine2020Persistent}.